-A further application has been received for Nantyglo Roundhouse Towers to change the use of a listed building for tourism.
-The full application has been granted.
+No planning applications have been received for the current year for the change the use of a listed building for tourism.

 List of Locally Listed Buildings of Historic Value

 A draft list of locally listed buildings and sites of historic value for Tredegar, Ebbw Vale, Brynmawr, Blaina and Abertillery has been completed.
 External consultation is required before the draft can be adopted as a Supplementary Planning Guidance (SPG) document.
 This is likely to happen as part of the Replacement Local Development Plan.